mjmanley/PredictiveModeling/pm_service_api_batch.md

 `GET /v1/file/{id}`

-Description: Retrieves the SPSS Modeler stream file stored for use in the batch job processing under the specified ID.
+Description: Retrieves the IBM® SPSS® Modeler stream file stored for use in the batch job processing under the specified ID.

 Content Types: